 Testimony is a time to choose what you feel is most important to share with federal government leadership regarding tribal communities.
-You can submit your testimony in whatever format you choose or we have compiled this toolkit to further assist you as you prepare your testimony.
+We have compiled this toolkit to further assist you as you prepare your testimony.
 Below are structural guidelines that the toolkit uses to assist you in building your testimony.
 Your testimony is important and needs to be heard.
 The goal of this toolkit is to help you structure your testimony in a way that is impactful and to advise improvement within the federal government's response to the issues as they relate to the topics above.
 The toolkit outlines four styles regarding how testimony can be structured as follows:

 1) Providing insight and recommendations by responding to the main topics posed as the purpose for the Consultation.

 2) Responding to the questions posed in one or all of the Framing Papers for this year’s consultation.
-Framing Papers: Coming Soon!
+Framing Papers Here

 3) Choosing a topic that is of most concern or importance to you and your tribal community.